team-cymru/network-security-templates/NimbusTM-Router-Configs/README.md

 ### Step 1: From the Main Menu navigate to IP -> Traffic Flow

 From within these settings select your desired options.
 Similar to the CLI configuration you can specify some combination of interfaces or all interfaces.
-One settings are coinfigured click 'Apply'
+One settings are configured click 'Apply'

 ![](images/MikroTik-NetFlow-Reporting.jpg)